janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 Your personal experiences, opinions, and beliefs can change what you assume a word to mean.

-Multiple definitions give us obvious examples of this, like "score" referring to points in sports and games, but a page of music to a musician.
+Multiple definitions give us obvious examples of this, like "score" referring to points in sports and games, but a page of sheet music to a musician.

 But even single definitions of a given word can be subtly different, able to change based on context- not in unfamiliar ways, but in ways we may not even notice.